 Businesses with a core social mission often confront this tension.
 What happens if an organization’s business side conflicts with its mission?
 In some cases, this struggle can lead to mission creep—a term used in the nonprofit world to describe a migration away from the original purpose to a new direction entirely.

 Bijal Shah is the founder and CEO of Lallitara, a social enterprise that works with informal silk recyclers in India to turn discarded saris into beautiful accessories and clothing.
-Shah says Lallitara has been pressured to train the recyclers in more marketable skills, but remains committed to its core mission: enhancing silk recyclers’ earning power.
+Shah says Lallitara has been pressured to train the recyclers in more marketable skills, casino online but remains committed to its core mission: enhancing silk recyclers’ earning power.
 “The men and women we work with have built their lives around the trade of collecting and selling used things,” says Shah.
 “We know from living and working in India that they are not interested in learning new skills like stitching and sewing.
 Instead, we help them earn respect for the amazing work they’re already doing.
 Finding them something else to do [as has been suggested] would almost be an easier solution, but I think helping revive this livelihood is the right thing to do.”

 Babson Professor Elizabeth Swanson Goldberg is chair of the board for Made By Survivors, a nonprofit that helps sex-trafficking survivors become self-sufficient jewelry producers and designers.
 She’s familiar with the difficult tradeoffs that nonprofit leaders face, as Made By Survivors recently made a hard transition in the organization’s best long-term interest.
 “Girls who are rescued from slavery and sex-trafficking live in shelter homes, where they have the option to train in jewelry production,” says Goldberg.
 Up until recently, training in textiles had been offered as well, but the margins were much lower than they were for jewelry.
 “It’s critically important to us that survivors earn what we call prosperity wages, that is, wages sufficient to provide a substantial increase in living standards.
 This effectively slavery-proofs survivors and those at risk for being trafficked, so that the survivors are truly protected from slavery and poverty that makes them vulnerable to trafficking.
 Consequently, we decided to focus on jewelry and shift away from textile training.
 Many girls with textile training were left without work, which made it especially tough for us to make that switch.”